victor-malheiro/Banco-de-Portugal-classification-about-companies-being-late-in-reporting-tasks/README.md

 ## Explainability
 <div align="justify">In this part of the report, the explainability of the best model experiment (regarding the score presented in Kaggle’s public leaderboard) will be explored.</div></br>

 <div align="justify">The Gradient Boosted Trees algorithm can be considered as a black-box model.
-It is also important to note that the Dalex library, previously referred to, constitutes a form of explainable machine learning,
-but in this specific problem it was primarily used as a form of feature selection.</div></br>
+It is also important to note that the Dalex library, previously referred to, constitutes a form of explainable machine learning, but in this specific problem it was primarily used as a form of feature selection.</div></br>

-<div align="justify">In this section, different explainability techniques will be applied, such as, feature relevance (SHAP), explanations by simplification (LIME) and visual explanations (Partial Dependence Plots).</div></br>
+<div align="justify">In this section, different explainability techniques can be applied, such as, feature relevance (SHAP), explanations by simplification (LIME) and visual explanations (Partial Dependence Plots).
+The attention will be mainly on the feature relevance (SHAP).</div></br>

 <div align="justify">Firstly, considering the first observation of the test set.
 The model predicted that the class assigned to this observation is the positive class (y=1).
 With the use of the XAI view node in
 knime it was possible to obtain a local explanation for this specific observation.</div></br>